consumet/api.consumet.org/README.md

 Please refer to the [documentation](https://docs.consumet.org).
 Join our [Discord server](https://discord.gg/qTPfvMxzNH) if you need any additional help or have any questions, comments, or suggestions.

 ## Development
-Pull requests and stars are always welcome, For bugs and features create a new [issue].
+Pull requests and stars are always welcome, for bugs and features create a new [issue](https://github.com/consumet/consumet-api/issues).
 If you're brave to make make a commit to the project see [CONTRIBUTING.md](https://github.com/consumet/extensions/blob/master/docs/guides/contributing.md).

 ## Provider Request
 Make a new [issue](https://github.com/consumet/consumet.ts/issues/new?assignees=&labels=provider+request&template=provider-request.yml) with the name of the provider on the title, as well as a link to the provider in the body paragraph.